patelharsh21/200-days/README.md

 ## Day 87
 - started learning probability
 - completed first lab assignment on sampling from distribution and naive bayes algorithm
+## Day 88
+- Worked on XAI part of AIFD project